Chapter 56:

 When I bought That Suspect Baroque Closet and Lamp, I Didn't Expect to Be a Mundane Wizard for the Demon Prince of Another World

 Yanmu glared at the alien.
-He didn't like the idea of even entertaining that creature in his cabin, after the loss he and Genie had caused him.
+He detested the idea of entertaining the creature in his cabin, after the loss he and Genie had caused him.

 However, because of Genie's intervention with the derby race he was able to obtain the Andes Power Scroll.
-And, he was able to work around the neutrality loss with the use of his pirate chain.
-That moment of slight became nothing more than an insignificant oversight.
+Anyway, the neutrality loss had been easy to rectify with the use of his pirate network.
+So that moment of slight was nothing more than an insignificant oversight in the end.

-Still, the loss of face made him want to punish the men, but he put this on the back burner when he focused on the scroll.
-His higher priority was to get the Shadow Cabal and Demon King off his back for good.
+Still, the loss of face made him want to punish the men, but his immediate need was greater.
+So he put this on the back burner when he focused on the scroll.
+The last meeting with a cabal death mage lingered.
+Now, his higher priority was to get the Shadow Cabal and Demon King off his back for good.
 For this reason, he'd work with his weaker enemy to achieve his aim.

-His attempt to break the scroll's seal resulted in a backlash of strong cosmic power, which almost eroded his spirit network.
-It was clear that he needed Negation Cosmic Magic to open the scroll.
+When his previous attempt to break the scroll's seal almost eroded his spirit network with a backlash of cosmic magic, it was clear that he needed Negation Cosmic Magic to open the scroll.

 "If you help me, I'm willing to put our past grievances aside."
 He frivolously offered to Genie while balancing a dagger on a fingertip.